Computations by fly-automata beyond monadic second-order logic

-To insure (c), we can begin the word encoding a symbol by its arity.
-It follows that one can determine in linear time if a labelled tree is actually the syntactic tree of a "well-formed" term in $T(F)$.\ We will only use relabellings: $F\rightarrow F^{\prime}$ that are computable in linear time.
-Their extensions : $T(F)\rightarrow T(F^{\prime})$ are also computable in linear time (by our definition of the size of a term in Section 2.1).
+We will simply say that $F$ is an \emph{effectively given signature}.
+To insure (b), we can begin the word that encodes a symbol by its arity.
+It follows that one can check in linear time whether a labelled tree is actually the syntactic tree of a "well-formed" term in $T(F)$.\ We will only use relabellings: $F\rightarrow F^{\prime}$ that are computable in linear time.
+Their extensions: $T(F)\rightarrow T(F^{\prime})$ are also computable in linear time by our definition of the size of a term (cf. Section 1.1).